 Leveraging the superior return on investment of an automated A/R solution is the most efficient way of improving cash flow.
 Larger changes like supply chain improvements or banking processes can take significant time and cause disruptions.
 Implementing an A/R solution is easy and has a lasting impact.

 If you’re struggling with your cash conversion metrics, getting money in your hands quickly will help.
 Using automated A/R tools to send timely invoices, automatically sending follow-ups, and making it easy for customers to pay will decrease days payable outstanding.

-Shortening Cash Conversion with Automated A/R
+Shortening the Cash Conversion Cycle with Invoiced’s Automated A/R

-Shortening the cash conversion cycle means your business has the cash flow to do what it wants, be it increasing staffing, developing a new product, or delving into new markets.
+The cash conversion cycle reflects how well a company converts invested dollars into value.
+Reducing your cash flow conversion time is key to improving liquidity.
+It means your business has the cash flow to do what it wants, be it increasing staffing, developing a new product, or delving into new markets.
 It’s a powerful, telling metric that can have a significant impact.

 Automated A/R tools are the best way to reduce the cycle.
 Implementing a solution to remove the complexity of A/R operations can positively increase the bottom line without significantly changing how you do business.
 Invoiced accounts receivable automation software and accounts payable automation software simplify the cash flow process, saving your business time and money – all while improving accuracy and reporting.